lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 efforts to raise their children in righteousness.

-In addition to helping members live the gospel, the stake president oversees other aspects of the work of salvation and exaltation.
+In addition to helping members live the gospel, the stake president oversees other aspects of God’s work of salvation and exaltation.
 For example, he:

   * Helps brethren prepare to receive the Melchizedek Priesthood (see 18.10.1).